yaokai1117/yaokai1117.github.io/_posts/2015-01-24-The-second-day.md

 **I find GitHub of great help** when I trying to build my site, in GigHub I can find a lot of source code of good blog examples.
 That's really great!
 I believe that I should spend more time in GitHub, and try to use it better.
 The source code in github is very good materials for learning programming.

 And **to design a webside** is really a **difficult job**, even choosing a color will take tons of time.
 At the end I decide make my homepage nearly the same as a example in jekyll's wiki.
 And I will change my sites' appearence a lot in the future using some javascript.

+What's more, write blog in English is not a easy job for, I spent a nearly an hour writing these words...I think I may use Chinese in the future, so that a lot of time can be saved.

+**More efficiency, more concentrated, go go go!**